ellekasai/ellekasai.com/_posts/2014-10-09-sweden-trip.md

 ### Riksdag

 Riksdag is the national legislature of Sweden.
 There are bridges connecting it  from the main streets.
-The views from the bridges is also lovely.
+The view from the bridge was also lovely.
 Many tourists were taking pictures.

 ![](/images/eurotrip-thumb/eurotrip-17.jpg)